How to make a small DC motor

 Magnets are used quite widely and, also, are thrown to the bin without most of the people being aware of it.

-I would say that most of the households have had some kind of musical toy thrown away to the bin during the last year.
-Or even some PC headset, or PC speaker, or some TV speakers,…
+I would say that, during the last year, most of the households have thrown away to the bin a musical toy, or a PC headset, or a PC speaker, or even some TV speakers,…

 To extract the magnets from toys it is a rather simple but for the people who are not familiar with the process, we are showing how to do it on the video below.

 Where to get enameled copper wire to build a small DC motor

 The best place to get some ‘free’ enameled copper wire is from motors so your best shot would be to find some old or damaged motor and extract the enameled copper wire from it.

 Of course , most of the households will not have any old or damaged motor around.
-But, if you are working on a place that uses or builds machinery, or you know someone who works in such a place, maybe it is possible for you to put your hands on one or a few discarded motors.
+But, if you are working on a place that uses or builds machinery, maybe it is possible for you to put your hands on one or a few discarded motors.

 In the video below we show the process of extracting enameled copper wire from a discarded motor.
-It is not that complicated to put such a motor apart an extract the enameled copper wire.
+It is not that complicated to put a motor apart an extract the enameled copper wire.

-Still, it may not possible for you to put your hands on a discarded motor so another way to get some enameled copper wire could be to purchase some (a couple of meters) from a local provider or even buying in on line.
+Still, it may not possible for you to put your hands on a discarded motor so another way to get some enameled copper wire could be to purchase some (a couple of meters) from a local provider or even buying it on line.

 Probably enameled copper wire it is the material most challenging to procure.
-Other materials like standard copper wire, cork, cardboard or some paper clips are readily available at home.
+Other materials like standard copper wire, cork, cardboard or a few paper clips are readily available at home.